Serg-Norseman/GEDKeeper/CONTRIBUTING.md

 ## Wrapping Lines

-When an expression will not fit on a single line, break it up according to these general principles:
+Preferred line length is 80 characters, taking into consideration the recommendations below:

 - Break after a comma.
 - Break after an operator.
 - Prefer higher-level breaks to lower-level breaks.
 - Align the new line with the beginning of the expression at the same level on the previous line.

-Preferred line length is 80 characters, taking into consideration the above recommendations.

 ## Where to put spaces